 Because matrices are a form of visualization, they provide a far clearer picture of the competences existing within a company or department.

-This, in turn, allows HR departments to work more efficiently, for example, when training staff, putting together teams, or mixing and matching staff members for specific projects.
+This, in turn, allows HR departments or Team Managers to work more efficiently, for example, when training staff, But a competence matrix also gives practical guidance when putting together teams, or mixing and matching staff members for specific projects.
+Next to efficiency, competency matrices also help focus on the long-term goals of the organization.

-Tip: Curious what competence matrices look like in practice?
+Tip: AG5 skills intelligence software can keep track on these metrics, matrices and individual growth plans for you.
+Curious to practice first in Excel?
 Download one of our free MS Excel skills matrix templates and simply replace skills with competences along the top row and enter the corresponding roles/jobs down the left-hand column.

 4 steps to creating competence matrices